duke-doki/Dialog_Flow/README.md

 # DialogFlow bot

-A bot that responds to your messages in tg and vk.
+A bot that responds to your messages in tg and vk using the Dialog Flow API.

+Dialogflow is a natural language processing (NLP) platform that allows developers to build conversational interfaces for websites, mobile applications, messaging platforms, and IoT devices.
+It was originally developed by Google and was previously known as API.
+AI before it was rebranded as Dialogflow in 2017.

+An example of tg bot - https://t.me/dialogus_flow_bot.

+An example of vk bot - https://vk.com/club224221946.

 ## Environment